Hermes: A General-Purpose Proxy-Enabled Networking Architecture: Implementation and Evaluation

 \subsubsection{Implementation}

-The network configuration is shown in Figure \ref{fig:overall}.
-All systems were running Ubuntu 22.04.
-In this example, the ingress proxy acts as a dependent proxy since it directly receives traffic from destination addresses.
-There are two users, each running a tunneling client that functions as an assisting component to their local proxy.
-User2 is located in the US, while User1, along with all ingress points and servers, is in Poland.
-The proxy configurations are shown in Table \ref{IPconfig}.
-This experiment was performed over the internet and not in a controlled network.
-Please note that we did not configure TLS-encrypted links between overlay nodes since the experiment uses Ping to measure latency, and encryption is unnecessary.
+The network configuration is shown in Figure~\ref{fig:overall}.
+All systems ran Ubuntu 22.04.
+There are two users, each running an assisting component that creates a tunnel device and captures IP traffic.
+User 2 is in the United States, while User 1, all ingress points, and all servers are in Poland.
+Proxy configurations are shown in Table~\ref{IPconfig}.
+The experiment was performed over the public Internet, not in a controlled lab network.
+We did not enable TLS links between overlay nodes because latency was measured with \texttt{ping}, so link encryption was unnecessary.

-The proxy assisting components were configured to send traffic destined for 10.0.0.1/32, 10.0.0.2/32, and 128.252.0.0/16 to three distinct UDP ports on the users' local proxies.
-The local proxy listens on these ports and encapsulates incoming UDP packets in HTTP using MASQUE.
-It also appends two HTTP headers: "user" and "IPaddress," which contain information about the user and the destination address.
-For example, a realization of these headers could be "user":"user2" and "IPaddress":"128.252.0.0."
-The "IPaddress" represents the destination network address, and the overlay uses the "user" and "IPaddress" headers to route traffic to the appropriate node.
+The assisting components on end-user devices were configured to send traffic for 10.0.0.1/32, 10.0.0.2/32, and 128.252.0.0/16 to three distinct UDP ports on each user's local proxy.
+The local proxy listens on these ports and encapsulates incoming UDP packets in HTTP/2 using CONNECT-UDP (MASQUE).
+It also appends two HTTP headers, \texttt{User} and \texttt{IPaddress}, which carry the user identifier and the destination network prefix.
+For example, \texttt{User: user2} and \texttt{IPaddress: 128.252.0.0/16}.
+The overlay uses these headers to route traffic to the correct next hop.

-The local proxy then sends the HTTP-encapsulated UDP packets to the ingress proxy.
-At the ingress, the HTTP headers are parsed to determine the next node, and the HTTP encapsulation is removed, leaving the UDP packet.
-The UDP packet is then forwarded to the appropriate tunnel endpoint based on the user and destination information in the HTTP headers.
-At the tunnel endpoint, the UDP packet is decapsulated to extract the original IP packet.
-The original IP packet is then routed to its final destination.
+Because assisting components are independent processes, we can deploy them on nodes other than the proxy nodes they assist.
+Hermes requires only that (i) assisting components communicate through their paired proxies and (ii) the control plane can configure them.
+In Figure \ref{fig:overall}, the ingress proxy uses an assisting component (i.e., the tunnel endpoints) on each destination node.
+This extends its reach to the destinations without requiring another proxy instance on those nodes and reduces processing overhead.
+It also makes the ingress proxy a dependent proxy, because it {directly communicates with the destinations} through its assisting components.
+The HTTP tunnel terminates at the ingress proxy, which decapsulates UDP and forwards traffic to the appropriate assisting component on the destination node based on header information.
+The assisting component then decapsulates IP and delivers packets to the local target process.
+In this way, the overlay maintains end-to-end control over IP traffic.